lisphilar/covid19-sir/docs/markdown/TERM.md

 <dl>

 <dt><strong>accuracy of models</strong></dt>
-<dd>Whether variables and parameters of a model are represent the currenct situation of the outbreak or not.</dd>
+<dd>Whether variables and parameters of a model are represent the current situation of the outbreak or not.</dd>

 <dt><strong>accuracy of parameter estimation</strong></dt>
 <dd>How small the difference of actual number of cases and simulated number of cases with the estimated parameter values in a phase.
 This will be scored with RMSLE.</dd>